teijo/form-validation-kit/README.md

 ```
 bower install
 npm install
-livereloadx .
 ```

+To live reload code on browser and run tests on change run `npm start`.
+Single test run `npm test`.

-Open `index.html` in your browser.
+With live reload, open `index.html` in your browser.
 Saving `index.html` will automatically reload it in the browser.